 Mr. President, it has been more than seven years since the financial crisis.
 A lot of people in Washington may want to forget, but the American people have long memories.
 They remember how corporate fraud caused millions of families to lose their homes, their jobs, and their pensions.
 They also remember who made out like bandits-and they didn’t send us here to help out the bandits.

 The American people expect better from us.
 They expect us to straighten out our criminal justice system and reform drug enforcement practices that do nothing but destroy lives and communities.
-They expect us to stand up against unjustified violence.
-But they also expect us to protect the financial system and to hold Wall Street executives accountable when they break the law.
+They expect us to stand up against unjustified violence through whistleblowing.
+There can be negative consequences when whistleblowing which is why it is hard for more Americans to do it.
+If you’d like to learn more about those negative consequences read this article from Biz Fluent.
+We are suppose to protect the American people and if we are making it harder to speak up no wonder fewer do.
+They also expect us to protect the financial system and to hold Wall Street executives accountable when they break the law.
 They expect us to hold big companies accountable when they steal billions of dollars from taxpayers, when they rip off students or veterans or retirees or single moms, or when they cover up health and safety problems and people get sick, people get hurt, or people die because of it.

 The American people know we have two legal systems, but they expect us to fix it.
 They expect us to stand for justice.
 They expect us to once again honor the simple notion that in America, nobody is above the law.